Juggling a healthy diet with a busy work-life schedule is no easy feat.

 Instead, plan balanced meals with only four or five main ingredients: a source of protein and/or dairy, some healthy carbs and two or three different vegetables.

-The best meal plans use the same ingredients for a couple of different meals.
+The best healthy meal plans for each trimester use the same ingredients for a couple of different meals.
 For instance, you could prep vegetables to go in a casserole, and then prep some extra to stir-fry later in the week.
 Or you could batch cook some bolognese with lean ground beef and make some homemade burgers in the same prep session.

 Finally, remember that there are some ready-made healthy energy snacks available for fast, guilt-free food on-the-go.